cypress-io/cypress/CONTRIBUTING.md

 ### Getting more information

 For some issues, there are places you can check for more information.
 This may help you resolve the issue yourself.
-Even if it does not, this information can help us figure out and resolve an issue.
+Even if it doesn't, this information can help us figure out and resolve an issue.

 - For issues in the web browser, check the JavaScript console and your Network tab in your DevTools.
 - Click on any command in the Command Log where the failure occurred, this will log more information about the error to the JavaScript console.
 - Use Cypress [`debug`](https://on.cypress.io/debug) or [`pause`](https://on.cypress.io/pause) commands to step through your commands.
-- Ask other Cypress users for help in our [chat](https://on.cypress.io/chat).
+- Ask other Cypress users for help in our [chat](https://on.cypress.io/chat) or [Discord](https://on.cypress.io/discord).
 - Try more advanced troubleshooting from [troubleshooting Cypress](https://on.cypress.io/debugging#Troubleshooting-Cypress) doc.

 ### Fill out our Issue Template

-When opening an issue, there is a provided [issue template](./.github/ISSUE_TEMPLATE).
+When opening an issue, there is a provided issue template.
 Fill out the information according to the template.
 This is information needed for Cypress to continue forward with your problem.
-Any issues that do not follow the issue template will be closed.
+Any issues that don't fill out the issue template will be closed.

 ### Describe Problems

-When you file a feature request or bug, we need you to **describe the problem you are facing first**, not just your desired solution.
+When you file a feature request or bug, it's best to **describe the problem you are facing first**, not just your desired solution.

 Often, your problem may have a lot in common with other similar problems.
 If we understand your use case, we can compare it to other use cases and sometimes find a more powerful or more general solution which solves several problems at once.
 Understanding the root issue can let us merge and contextualize things.
 Sometimes there's already a way to solve your problem that might just not be obvious.